 Dr Gary Goldfaden, dermatologist and co founder of Goldfaden MD goes one step further and says, “Pollution can cause uneven skin tone, dehydration, dryness, dark spots, expedited ageing, wrinkles, sagging and a deterioration of collagen.”
-It's no surprise that beauty brands are falling over themselves to launch creams, masks and sprays that promise to protect our skin against such damage.
-So much so, the category of ‘anti-pollution’ skincare has been grown by 30 percent over the past six months and is currently valued at £3.1 million, according to NPD.
+According to a study conducted by Mintel in 2017, British women spent a beautiful £1.15 billion on facial skincare, with sales set to increase by 3% to reach £1.18 billion by the end of this year.
+So it's no surprise that beauty brands are falling over themselves to launch creams, masks and sprays that promise to protect our skin against such damage.

 “The trend for anti-pollution skincare emerged a couple of years ago and has made a significant impact in the prestige beauty market," says June Jensen, director of NPD UK Beauty.
-"At first, just a few brands launched targeted anti-pollution products, but now, as the market develops we are seeing more brands introducing products that are specifically designed to protect the skin from pollution.”
+"At first, just a few brands launched targeted anti-pollution products, but now, as the market develops we are seeing more brands introducing products that are specifically designed to protect the skin from pollution".
+Mintel also reports, that when it comes to external factors perceived to impact the appearance of skin, 41% of facial skincare users believe pollution to have the greatest impact.

 Cleansers, face masks and SPF-based products have seen the strongest spike in sales in the anti-pollution category.
-But are these products necessarily worth the investment?
-While there is plenty of research to show that pollution has a detrimental effect on our skin, science is yet to uncover the best mode of defence against it.
-Rather than spending a fortune of ‘anti-pollution’, the majority of experts recommend instead, investing in a good quality cleanser, an antioxidant serum and an SPF that you feel comfortable wearing every day.
+But what works best?
+While there is plenty of research to show that pollution has a detrimental effect on our skin, science is yet to uncover the best mode of defense against it.
+Rather than spending a fortune of ‘anti-pollution’, the majority of experts recommend instead, investing in a good quality cleanser, an antioxidant serum, an SPF and one anti-pollution shield or mist that you can apply under or on top of make-up wherever you are.

 The best skincare products to protect against pollution